Tara and Bob Klager raise Certified Animal Welfare Approved by A Greener World (AGW) sheep…

-Spray Creek Ranch is managed by Tristan and Aubyn Banwell, along with their son, Twain, in tow.
+Spray Creek Ranch is managed by Tristan and Aubyn Banwell, along with their son, Twain.
 Tristan was raised rurally for most of his childhood, with a large homestead garden, poultry and horses to keep him busy with chores.
 Aubyn, on the other hand, grew up in California’s bustling Bay Area, far from her grandmother’s roots as a farm girl.
 Her childhood acquaintances might be surprised that their vegetarian hippy friend is now a Canadian rancher!

 “In 2009, we began homesteading, to become more self-sufficient and grow some food,” explains Aubyn.
 “We saw that raising our own livestock was beneficial for our health, the health of the land and soon, we knew this was what we wanted to do for a living.
 We connected with a couple who was looking to purchase a small ranch in BC.
 Eventually they became our partners, and we have shared ownership of the business.
 We moved to Spray Creek Ranch in early 2014 and got right to work.”